 When deleting or replacing an RGB_COLOR_MAP, it is not sufficient to delete the property; it is important to free the associated colormap resources as well.
 If kill_id is greater than one, the resources should be freed by issuing a KillClient request with kill_id as the argument.
 If kill_id is one, the resources should be freed by issuing a FreeColormap request with colormap as the colormap argument.
 If kill_id is zero, no attempt should be made to free the resources.
 A client that creates an RGB_COLOR_MAP for which the colormap resource is created specifically for this purpose should set kill_id to one (and can create more than one such standard colormap using a single connection).
-A client that creates an RGB_COLOR_MAP for which the colormap for the root window) should create an arbitrary resource and use its resource ID for kill_id (and should create no other standard colormaps on the connection).
+A client that creates an RGB_COLOR_MAP for which the colormap resource is shared in some way (for example, is the default colormap for the root window) should create an arbitrary resource and use its resource ID for kill_id (and should create no other standard colormaps on the connection).

-If an RGB_COLOR_MAP property is too short to contain the visual_id fi eld, it can be assumed that the visual_id is the root visual of the appropriate screen.
-If an RGB_COLOR_MAP property is too short to contain the kill_id fi eld, a value of zero can be assumed.
+If an RGB_COLOR_MAP property is too short to contain the visual_id field, it can be assumed that the visual_id is the root visual of the appropriate screen.
+If an RGB_COLOR_MAP property is too short to contain the kill_id field, a value of zero can be assumed.